 The first step to keeping your leads happy is knowing who they are and what they need.
-How can you do that if you don’t have a system for managing them?
+How can you do that if you don’t have a system for managing leads?

 A lot of businesses start out small and think that a spreadsheet will be enough to track all of their customers and leads.
 However, as a business expands, this approach can get out of hand pretty quickly.

 I would strongly recommend investing in a lead management tool.
 Lead management tools allow you to gather information on all of your leads and customers: who they are, where they live, how they’ve interacted with your business, and what (if anything) they’ve purchased.

 Your lead management system doesn’t need to have all the bells and whistles, and it doesn’t need to be overly expensive.
-There are plenty of options out there that make a lot of sense for businesses who have hundreds or thousands, rather than hundreds of thousands, of contacts.
+There are plenty of options out there that make a lot of sense for businesses that have hundreds or thousands, rather than hundreds of thousands, of contacts.

 Without a lead management system, you can almost guarantee that someone will fall through the cracks and a promising lead will drift away simply because you forgot about them.
-You worked so hard to get each lead in the first place – it’s silly to lose them now!
+You worked so hard to generate each lead in the first place — it’s silly to lose them now!

 Decide How You Want to Follow Up